jianjian97/Swiss-Geography-Master/README.md

 The markers need the following elements:
 * Coordinates: These are collected in the file `Coordinates.xlsx`.
 We find and import the latitude and longitude data from the fourth and fifth column, respectively.
 * Popup: This is the message that appears when the user clicks on the tooltip of the marker.
 The code creates a list of sentences for the popup messages.
 For ease of reading, the popup is defined with the `folium.Popup()` function outside of the `folium.Marker()` function.
 The size of the popup box results from the use of `max_width=` and `min_width=`.
 * Icon: For aesthetic reasons the program creates visually pleasing icons (background information can be obtained with the `help(folium.Icon)` function).
-The difinition of the icon prints the information sign "i" and two different colours.
+The definition of the icon prints the information sign "i" and two different colours.

 The code displays markers in red for the cantons' capitals and in blue for the landmarks.
 For the landmarks, it is possible to adjust the function dynamically to account for further new inputs.
 This means that when a new landmark is added to the list, the map updates itself automatically (by counting the numbers of "non-canton-objects" and appending them to the loop function).